Let your ECC Program Coordinator know or email firstname.lastname@example.org.

 Employers in Ontario may be eligible for financial support through the Ontario Co-operative Education Tax Credit

-, resulting in a refundable tax credit equal to 25-30% of eligible expenditures (i.e. up to $3000 for each qualifying work placement).
+, resulting in a refundable tax credit equal to 25-30% of eligible expenditures (i.e. up to $3000 for each qualifying work work term).
 If your organization is eligible to receive an Ontario Employer Tax Credit, the Engineering Career Centre will prepare the tax credit for you.
 To determine eligibility and for more information, visit the Canada Revenue Agency website at:

 Are students able to relocate?